magnussolution/magnusbilling7/wiki/en/modules/callOnLine/callOnLine.rst

 Sip user
 --------

-| We did not write the description to this field.
+| SIP Account that requested the call.